 - Helping students understand that their minds can grow and that their ability to be successful is based on their ability to push themselves toward success

 Implementing these types of behaviors in schools does not lie solely with administrators.
 Growth Mindset is taught by those closest to students: Teachers.

 Leading By Example

 Inherent in teachers is the desire to see students succeed and so many great teachers have themselves been embracing the growth mindset their whole lives, by being life-long learners.
-Great teachers are great learners, and are always pushing themselves to become better at their jobs and better for their students.
+Great teachers are great learners and are always pushing themselves to become better at their jobs and better for their students.

 How Uncharted Learning Fosters Growth

 Teachers position students for success, putting into practice those key behaviors that foster a growth mindset in the classroom.
-And they are doing it on an individual basis, as each and every student is different and requires different things of their teacher.
-But through the lens of fostering in students the notion that they can learn and grow, the teacher is the key.
+And they are doing it on an individual basis, as each and every student is different and requires a different level of support from their teacher.
+By helping students understand the big idea behind the Growth Mindset—the notion that they can learn and grow—we know the teacher is the key.